zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-overallocate.md

 Azure permits the association of extra virtual machines (VMs) above the number of capacity reservations.
 These VMs are available to allow for burst and other scale-out scenarios without the limits of reserved capacity.
 The only difference is that the count of VMs beyond the quantity reserved doesn't receive the capacity availability service-level agreement (SLA) benefit.
 As long as Azure has available capacity that meets the VM requirements, the extra allocation succeeds.

-The instance view of a capacity reservation group provides a snapshot of usage for each member capacity reservation.
-You can use the instance view to see how overallocation works.
+The Instance View of a capacity reservation group provides a snapshot of usage for each member capacity reservation.
+You can use the Instance View to see how overallocation works.

 This article assumes you created a capacity reservation group (`myCapacityReservationGroup`), a member capacity reservation (`myCapacityReservation`), and a VM (*myVM1*) that's associated to the group.
 For more information, see [Create a capacity reservation](capacity-reservation-create.md) and [Associate a VM to a capacity reservation](capacity-reservation-associate-vm.md).

-## Instance view for capacity reservation group
+## Instance View for a capacity reservation group

-The instance view for a capacity reservation group looks like this example:
+The Instance View for a capacity reservation group looks like this example:

 ```rest
 GET